 32 loops = 100 Miles!

-Also, there are relay options - and we added a couple more for 2018.
-(Because the timing guy is evidently a glutton for punishment.)
-For the 6 hour race, you can have up to 4 people on your relay team, and for the 12 and 24 hour races you can have either a 3 person or 6 person team.
-We added those 3 person teams so you people who'd rather run than drink will have more opportunities!
-No restriction on how many laps each team member runs, so theoretically you could have a team with one runner and a bunch of people who just sit around and drink the whole time.
+Also, there are relay options: For the 6 hour race, you can have up to 4 people on your relay team, and for the 12 and 24 hour races you can have up to a 6 person team.
+No restriction on how many laps each team member runs, so theoretically you could have a team with one runner and a bunch of people who just sit around and chill the whole time.
 And hopefully cheer the runner on!
-Hehe so if you don't feel like running the whole time (or just want to sit around and drink for 24 hours) here's your option!
+Hehe so if you don't feel like running the whole time (or just want to sit around and chill out for 24 hours) here's your option!